 An unexpected rise in the number of incoming calls is one of the top challenges that every call centre manager faces once in a while.
 Sometimes the reasons are understood-even projected.
 However in many scenarios such spikes in call volume comes are unexpected.

-Managing high number of incoming calls is a challenging task.
-While inbound call centre do keep a margin for managing such a situation, in most cases, such a preparation falls short to control the influx.
+Managing a high number of incoming calls is a challenging task.
+While inbound call centre does keep a margin for managing such a situation, in most cases, such a preparation falls short to control the influx.
 This results in disappointed customers and stressed customer care reps at the workplace.

 A recent study conducted by Parature, a customer service software powered by Microsoft, revealed that customer expectations are on the rise.
 68% of customers have stopped to deal with a business due to poor customer experience and 56% have higher expectations for customer service now than they had earlier.

-Adequate staffing: It is the key to offer a great customer service.
-Most of the outsourced vendors that offer inbound call centre services will often hire temporary or seasonal staff to handle influx of incoming calls.
-Such temporary team of customer care reps– that could be increased as per the needs–is provided with basic training on the most common call types and processes.
+It is the key to offer great customer service.
+Most of the outsourced vendors that offer inbound call centre services will often hire temporary or seasonal staff to handle the influx of incoming calls.
+Such a temporary team of customer care reps - that could be increased as per the needs–is provided with basic training on the most common call types and processes.
 In that manner, it minimises the pressure on your permanent staff as well as the cost of extended training.

-Integration with sales team: In an organisation, teamwork plays a major role in handling unexpected scenarios.
+In an organisation, teamwork plays a major role in handling unexpected scenarios.
 Close coordination between the marketing team and customer care team could resolve issues when call spikes occur and lead to better strategies.
 It is important to involve customer care staff in marketing activities.
-This will help the customer service team to understand possible queries that probably customers might ask, and respond them in an appropriate way.
+This will help the customer service representative to understand possible queries that probably customers might ask, and respond to them in an appropriate way.

-Flexible deployment plan: An action plan is very crucial to handle spikes in the call centre.
+An action plan is very crucial to handle spikes in the call centre.
 For example, the plan could fix deployment based on the call queue size.
-10 calls in a queue means cancellation of meetings while 25 calls in a queue means cancellation of training programs and short breaks.
+10 calls in a queue mean cancellation of meetings while 25 calls in a queue mean cancellation of training programs and short breaks.

 In a nutshell, irrespective of the challenges, call centre managers acknowledge that in-call volume is a good thing and reflect a company’s efforts in marketing and outreaching wide audience.
 Effective management of this challenging task will surely transform it into a great business opportunity.